Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-Note that suspending in `finally` blocks will likely not be supported, at least in the nearest release.
+Note that suspending in `finally` blocks may not be supported, at least in the nearest release (see [this issue](https://github.com/Kotlin/kotlin-coroutines/issues/9)).

 ### Handling `finally` blocks